lab11/nebula/cloud/README.md

 ### GCP

+*NOTE*: GCP instructions are old and likely kinda broken -- try at your own risk :)

 The provider and application servers run as GCP Cloud Run services at the following URLs:

 * Provider: `https://provider-vavytk2tca-uc.a.run.app`